-The Internet, in addition to your own organization Web site, is in its infancy in terms of its usefulness to employers, potential employees, and society, in general.
-Learn how to use the Internet to find and attract great candidates.
+The internet, in addition to your own organization website, has quickly developed to become the key tool in recruitment in terms of its usefulness to employers, potential employees, and society, in general.
+Learn how to use the internet to find and attract great candidates.
 These are options you can currently consider.

 Use Headhunters and Recruiters

 Additionally, recruiters have an already-developed pool of candidates.
 They provide a second pair of experienced eyes to help you with your search.
 Some of them are very good.
-I met with a recruiter recently and offered him a sales job in a client organization on the spot.
-Believe me, he was that good - I can definitely see him finding great candidates for employers.
+An HR associate met with a recruiter recently and offered him a sales job in a client organization on the spot.
+Believe this, he was that good.
+She could definitely see him finding great candidates for employers.

 When you work in an HR role, calls from potential recruiters come several times a week.
-I ask for references and check them.
-I also talk with non-competing firms to get referrals of recruiters with whom they've been pleased.
-You can also research recruiters at the Recruiter's Online Network.
+Ask for references and check them out.
+Talk with non-competing firms to get referrals of recruiters with whom they've been pleased.
+You can also research recruiters at any number of websites online.

 Looking for additional ideas about recruiting employees who are potential star performers?
 Here are several more of my favorite ideas for recruiting employees.

 Temp firms will recruit and screen to your specifications and guarantee your satisfaction.
 They save your staff immense amounts of time as they provide testing, drug screening, reference checking, background checks, and anything else you'd like, for a nominal fee.
-By the time I meet the selected group of candidates, most of the work, other than a personal job interview, has been completed for me.
+By the time HR staff meets with the selected group of candidates, most of the work, other than a personal job interview, has been completed for them.

 Additionally, as the firms become familiar with your needs, just as headhunters and recruiters do, they will seek out and suggest talent they believe meets your criteria for star candidates.

-I work with two or three agencies and my client company hires only the top five percent of temporary staff members, so we hire great people.
+Many companies work with two or three agencies and many companies hire only the top five percent of temporary staff members, so they hire great people.